Basic Amazon selling costs depend on seller account type:

 Whilst each seller type is assumed to sell the same product (let’s assume a kitchenware product that costs $5 to produce) at the same price, each of them has a different attitude towards spending money:

-Before getting into the nitty-gritty calculations, another disclaimer.
-The figures below are to be enjoyed as examples only – and are calculated for the first month.
-Some of the money and time costs are estimated, and will be highly variable depending on your location, the product you sell and your general business-savviness.
-And also keep in mind that there will be running costs in the future, that can change over the course of the financial year.
+The figures below are to be enjoyed as examples only – and are calculated for the 1st month.
+Some of the money and time costs are estimated, and will be highly variable depending on your location, the product you sell etc. And also keep in mind that there will be running costs in the future, that can change over the course of the financial year.

-So look at the examples below, exchange the numbers and then calculate the costs for your specific situation.
+Please, have a look and calculate the costs for your specific situation:

 |Product Research||Manual||$0||2 days||Tool||$47/month||2 hours||Tool||$47/month||2 hours|